Fri February 8, 2013

 THOMPSON: Record of the Year, I think, is actually the trickiest one to predict.
 I've been on record for weeks and weeks now saying I think this is going to be a very Frank Ocean-intensive ceremony.
 But I am going to go out on a limb and I'm going to say that while I think Frank Ocean wins a ton of awards, I think Record of the Year is going to go to "We Are Never Ever Getting Back Together" by Taylor Swift.

-(SOUNDBITE OF SONG, "WE ARE NEVER GETTING BACK TOGETHER")
+(SOUNDBITE OF SONG, "WE ARE NEVER EVER GETTING BACK TOGETHER")

 SWIFT: (Singing) You're so soft and your friends talked and my friend talked with me.
 But we are never, ever, ever, ever getting back together.
 Like ever.